 A Confederate soldier's war journal was published as Blood & Sacrifice, in 1994.

 On Page 140, the author reports:

-We decided that it was a balloon, and that the enemy was endeavoring by that means to ascertain the strength of the reinforcements that were coming to Gen. Johnston.
+We decided that it was a balloon, and that the enemy was striving by that means to ascertain the strength of the reinforcements that were coming to General Johnston.

 If a balloon were untethered by accident, it would only move as fast as any winds prevailing at the time, or certainly not rapidly.

 The book author, was a Sergeant in Company B, 46th Mississippi Infantry Regiment, and later Sergeant Major, and finally Acting Adjutant of the Regiment.

 He had been a school teacher prior to the War Between The States, and the book is a very factual chronology of his daily experiences during the War.